mtkimmins/LTSDM_hack/README.md

 Had ChatGPT provide preliminary scripts for datadumping the cartridge onto my computer for analysis.

 **4 May 2025** -
 Received the shark book cartridges and the SOIC8 clip.
 Now to record the preliminary data about the books prior to cracking them open.
 I will also post pictures of fine print of the box rear and the generic limited warranty section of the manual - for reference purposes before I throw them out.
-I will also take photos of the gear and flash chip of one of the cartridges, as they are all the same structure.
+I will also take photos of the gear and flash chip of one of the cartridges, as they are all the same structure (see Clip1.JPG, Clip2.JPG, Manual Warranty.JPG, Back of box.JPG).
+Recorded all three shark stories, and analyzing them with Microsoft Clipchamp for timestamps of transitions and events that happen during the play of the cartridge (see "preliminary_data.md").
+Got through half of a cartridge.

 ---